Will Copper Cables Still Be an Indispensable Part in Data Center?

 Figure 2: Cat8 network cable

 Copper technology will be continuously researched and expanded to cater for future demands.
 Copper cables are still promising in the applications of voice transmission, in-building networks, horizontal cabling, PoE, IoT, etc. Therefore, there is no doubt that copper cables will not be entirely replaced by the fiber, and you can choose copper cables without worries according to your demands.
 FS can provide all the patch cords mentioned above, which 100% pass the Fluke Test.
 These cables are cost-effective and features large inventory and quick delivery.
-Welcome visit FS if you have any needs.
+Welcome visit FS.com if you have any needs.